opencloud-community/ot-controller/docs/developer/signaling/recording.md

 The recording module allows for the recording / streaming of a room.
 The recorder is essentially a regular client, therefore they communicate through the same protocol.
-However, the recorder's behaviour is distinctly different than a regular client, as to which they have some sharing attributes, but e.G. require different information, those differences are highlighted in this document.
+However, the recorder's behavior is distinctly different than a regular client, as to which they have some sharing attributes, but e.G. require different information, those differences are highlighted in this document.